OmcoGit/devops24/examinations/06/README.md

 Is this a good way to handle these types of conditionals?
 What do you think?

+***Answer:*** In the playbook, register is used to capture the result of tasks that modify configuration files, and when: result.changed is used to conditionally restart nginx only if a change occurred.
+This ensures that nginx is not restarted unnecessarily, saving resources and avoiding downtime.

+My opinion:
+I think this is a good approach for handling conditionals.
+It makes the playbook idempotent, meaning it can be run multiple times without causing unintended changes.
+It also reduces unnecessary service restarts, which is especially important in environments where uptime matters.
+Using register together with when allows tasks to respond dynamically to changes, which makes the automation more intelligent and efficient.

+Overall, I would continue using this method because it balances safety, efficiency, and clarity in the playbook.

 # BONUS QUESTION

 Imagine you had a playbook with hundreds of tasks to be done on several hosts, and each one of these tasks